 Rights Of Florida Estate Beneficiaries

 If you are a beneficiary of a Florida estate, you know what kind of disharmony can arise when a family member dies and their personal belongings, real estate and investments are being distributed.
-You have the right to information about your loved one’s estate and how it is being administered.
-Just because this is an emotional time and even the closest family ties can be tested does not mean that your right should be jeopardized.
+Beneficiaries have the right to information about their loved one’s estate and how it is being administered.
+This is an emotional time and even the closest family ties can be tested.
+Nevertheless, beneficiaries’ rights should never be jeopardized and Florida laws with respect to beneficiaries’ rights should be followed.

 A Florida estate attorney can pre-emptively monitor and audit the performance of the personal representative in order to see if the personal representative is complying with their duties and responsibilities.
 Other times, legal remedies are necessary in order to protect the interests of the beneficiaries.
 We have helped beneficiaries in Florida and throughout the United States assert their rights in Florida estate including: